lrama1/angularportal/README.md

 3.  app.module.ts - added {useHash : true} to router configuration
 4.  tsconfig.app.json - set "module" value to "esnext"
 5.  index.html -
-    a.  changed the app-root element name to 'app-root1' to avoid collisions with other angular apps on the same page
+    *  changed the app-root element name to 'app-root1' to avoid collisions with other angular apps on the same page
-    b.  removed <BASE> element
+    *  removed <BASE> element
 6.  app.component.ts - updated 'selector' value to 'app-root1' to match element root
                 name specified in item #5